gonza0086/secrets_keeper/README.md

 - Make password characteristics a configuration provided when a passwword is being created
 - save for a time period the master key to avoid writing it so many times just like sudo works
 - Create the help verb
+- better error handling for decryption and encryption
+- when executing list verb if no file exists then the file created is corrupted